matteodem/meteor-easy-search/pages/docs/core/index.md

 });
 ```

-The functionality of filtering for scores obviously needs to be implemented on the engine level.
+The functionality of filtering for scores also needs to be implemented for the props to work.

 ```javascript
 let index = new EasySearch.Index({